bunchc/blog/_posts/2015-10-27-OpenStack-Summit-Tokyo---Day-1.md

 From there, the Summit started in ernest.

 ## Day 1 Keynote
-Rather than a live blog or som erunning notes with commentary, I'll just call out a few highlights:
+Rather than a live blog or some running notes with commentary, I'll just call out a few highlights:
 - [Official certifications](http://www.openstack.org/news/view/133/openstack-foundation-launches-professional-certification-program-for-openstack-cloud-administrators)
 - My teammate @eglute rocked the keynote!
 ![Egle Keynote](https://pbs.twimg.com/media/CSSHwPVUEAAyqCx.jpg:large)